nopnop2002/esp-idf-st7789/README.md

 ___Note that using FrameBuffer consumes memory.___

 If your SoC has PSRAM, you can avoid running out of memory by enabling PSRAM.
-ESP32S2 has small RAM, but recent ESP32S2 have PSRAM.
+ESP32S2 has less RAM, but some ESP32S2 have PSRAM.

 Benchmarking using ESP32 & 1.3 inch TFT